narke/gcc-cross-compiler/README.md

 # Building

+All currently available cpu cores are detected and used to build as faster as possible.

-**Example 1:** Build a cross-compiler for 32-bit PowerPC using 4 cores without installing:
+**Example 1:** Build a cross-compiler for 32-bit PowerPC without installing:

-     ./toolchain.py --arch ppc32 --install no --cores 4
+     ./toolchain.py --arch ppc32 --install no

-**Example 2:** Build a cross-compiler for 64-bit ARM with C++ support using 4 cores without installing:
+**Example 2:** Build a cross-compiler for 64-bit ARM with C++ support without installing:

-     ./toolchain.py --arch aarch64 --install no --cores 4 --enable-cxx
+     ./toolchain.py --arch aarch64 --install no --enable-cxx

 **Example 3:**  Build and install a cross-compiler for 32-bit ARM (default install directory is /usr/local/cross, specify another one by exporting CROSS_PREFIX environment